ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 intent is to simplify porting pre-existing protocols that rely on this type of functionality.

-The user agent MAY include a `WT-Available-Protocols` header field in the CONNECT request.
+The client MAY include a `WT-Available-Protocols` header field in the CONNECT request.
 The `WT-Available-Protocols` enumerates the possible protocols in preference order.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
 If it does, the server MUST